meetdomaine/Kit/README.md

 This is a toolkit that we use internally at Half Helix to develop our frontend Shopify themes.
 It enables us to develop websites the way that we want to, with a focus on modularity.

+> This package is currently in Beta.
+It is likely to change quickly as we prepare it for initial release.

 #### Core technologies included:
 - Webpack
 - Webpack Dev Middleware